awwx/meteor-wiki/Getting-Started-with-Auth.md

 1. Run `meteor add accounts-ui`
 2. Add `{{> loginButtons}}` somewhere in your app.
 This adds login buttons for whatever services you configure.
 3. Add login services -- see below (e.g. `PATH_TO_CHECKOUT/meteor add accounts-google accounts-facebook`)
-4. Turn off default mutators or wrap them to check permissions
+4. Turn off default mutators or wrap them to check permissions (see https://github.com/meteor/meteor/blob/5ac6ee0d6edbfe3cce93ad3eb50274904968f06f/examples/todos/server/access_control.js)
 5. You probably want to turn off autopublish (if you want to control which users see which data)

 Here's how this was done for our Todos example: https://github.com/meteor/meteor/commit/5ac6ee0d6edbfe3cce93ad3eb50274904968f06f